 This does mean that the future of fiction is bright, as former fan fiction writers become published authors we’re going to see more diverse characters in fiction, which is wonderful.

 So, while I’ve been speaking highly on fan-fiction, you might be wondering, why is it weird to like fan-fiction?
 Why do people say fan-fiction is bad?

 While myself and Artie wouldn’t engage with it now like when we were both teenagers, it was an important part of my life at the time.
-Artie says they still sometimes read some favourites.
+Artie admits they still sometimes read some old favourites.